-If your unit will not turn off, turns itself off, will not turn on or returns to the start-up or loading screen continuously, you should first:
+If your unit is having touch screen issues, will not turn off, turns itself off, will not turn on or returns to the start-up or loading screen continuously, you should first:

 Check for Proper Voltage

 Check for proper voltage to your depth sounder at the connection to the battery or at the fuse panel.
 This will ensure that you are getting the proper voltage to the fish finder.
 The operating voltage range is shown in your Operations Manual.
 But a general rule of thumb is that the unit will not operate properly below 10.8 volts.
 It is advisable to check the voltage with all of your electrical equipment running as well as with the main motor and/or trolling motor running at different speeds to insure proper voltage and amperage.
 This may show an over-voltage, under-voltage or electrical interference condition.
 If you have an over or under voltage condition, it may be due to an inadequate charging system on your boat.
 Have your boat's electrical system inspected by qualified personnel.